gdbroman/broman.blog/_posts/2020/2020-08-26-know-what-you-believe.md

 permalink: know-what-you-believe
 ---

-We *think* we know what we think - until we try to articulate it.
+We think we know what we think - until we try verbalizing.

-But it is through the act of articulation that we discover what we really think.
-By nailing down our thoughts and examining them.
+It is through the act of articulation that we discover what we really think.
+By nailing down our thoughts, and examining them.

 Knowledge is not belief; knowledge must be transformed into belief.
 Refined and embodied.